Geary County child killed in shooting

 GEARY COUNTY, Kan.
-(KSNT) – A child is dead after a Sunday shooting in Geary County, according to the sheriff’s office.
+(KSNW) – A child is dead after a shooting in Geary County.

-The Geary County Sheriff’s Office said they were called to a house on Clarks Creek Road around 2:00 p.m. on Sunday.
-That’s where they found a child with a gunshot injury.
+The Geary County Sheriff’s Office said they were called to a house on Clarks Creek Road around 2 p.m. on Sunday.
+That’s where they found a child with a gunshot.

 Paramedics rushed the child to the Geary Community Hospital.